PhantomBot/PhantomBot/README.md

 PHANTOMBOT_USEROLLBAR: "false"
 ```

+You must restart the bot after putting the opt-out for the change to take effect.
+Editing a Docker container or docker-compose may require more steps to apply the changes, consult your manual

 If you believe your data has already been sent and want to issue a GPDR delete request, please opt out as above and then send your bot name, broadcaster name, and  the _rollbarid_ from _botlogin.txt_ to: **gpdr** /A\T/ phantombot // hopto \\ org